 Read on below.

-Individuals may want to ask support for personal or professional issues.
+Looking for Advise or coaching with project or research?
+You may be looking for support for personal or professional issues.
 These may range from concrete ones, to broader themes.
 Think about, for instance:

-- Your studies, such as papers, projects or thesis
+- Studies, such as papers, projects or thesis

 - Job assignments